Too early to say if Ireland is experiencing impact of Rwanda plan, No 10 says

 Downing Street rebuffed suggestions from Irish deputy premier Micheal Martin that asylum seekers were now fearful of staying in the UK.

-Deputy Irish premier Micheal Martin is reported to have said the policy is already impacting on Ireland, as asylum seekers were now fearful of staying in the UK.
+Deputy Irish premier Micheal Martin said the policy is already impacting on Ireland, as asylum seekers are now fearful of staying in the UK.

 The legislation ensuring the plan is legally sound, the Safety of Rwanda (Asylum and Immigration) Act, cleared its passage through Parliament this week and was signed into law on Thursday.

-Mr Martin, who also serves as Ireland’s foreign affairs minister, is reported to have said migrants were now crossing from Northern Ireland into the Republic in order to seek safety from deportation to Rwanda.
+Mr Martin, who also serves as Ireland’s foreign affairs minister, said migrants are crossing from Northern Ireland into the Republic to seek safety from deportation to Rwanda.

-He criticised the policy during a visit to Jordan, describing it as a “knee-jerk” proposal driven by rhetoric, and expressed doubt it would have the deterrent effect the UK Government suggests.
+He told reporters in Dublin on Friday that he did not agree with the policy, adding: “Clearly, we’ve had an increase in the numbers coming UK into Northern Ireland into the Republic.
+And it’s fairly obvious that a Rwanda policy, if you’re a person in a given situation in the UK and well, then you don’t want to go to Rwanda – not that anybody has gone yet, I hasten to add.

+“So I think it’s a fair comment of mine.
+There are many other issues – it’s not in any way trying to blame anything or anything like that.”

 A No 10 spokeswoman rebuffed claims the plan was already influencing movements into Ireland.